Facebook doesn’t like e-cigarettes… or vaping

 In response, a person higher up in the chain in Facebook reached out to Aaron, and the decision was overturned.

 Vaper activism can be difficult to maintain.
-There’s so many petitions to sign, and battles to fight.
+There are so many petitions to sign, and battles to fight.

 But as Aaron shows, that if enough of us work together, we can make noises.